AprilJoyGamboa/AppDev_Portfolio_Final/README.md

 # Deployment

-o deploy this project to a web server, you can follow these general steps:
+deploy this project to a web server, you can follow these general steps:

 Set up a web server that can run Python applications.
 This could be a VPS, a PaaS like Heroku, or a cloud-based server like AWS.
 Clone the repository to your server: